regiskuckaertz/humbug/DESIGN.md

 case class Timeline(timeline: TimelineAtom) extends AtomData
 ```

-Note that we tag unions as structs, because their encoding looks is similar from the outside.
+Note that we tag unions as structs, because their encoding is similar from the outside.
 We will reuse the `HMap` abstraction, even though there will only ever be a single value (I've skipped the singleton type kung-fu, you can mentally fill in the blanks):

 ```scala
 object AtomData extends TStructCodec[AtomData] {